kanidm/kanidm/book/src/developers/designs/cryptography_key_domains.md

 A key object MAY have multiple Key Types.

 Key Objects also must define their structure related to their Key Provider.
-For example a possible TPM Key Provider needs to store its Public and Private components in the Key Object, where our internal provider needs to store the DER portions of the keys.
+For example, a possible TPM Key Provider needs to store its Public and Private components in the Key Object, where our internal provider needs to store the DER portions of the keys.